Graduate with Distinction

 The OSU Chapter dates from 1962 and was re-constituted in 2006.

-Membership in Pi Sigma Alpha offers students the right to wear honor regalia at graduation, participate in a national student conference, and compete for prestigious internships, gradutate school scholarships, and best paper awards.
+Membership in Pi Sigma Alpha offers students the right to wear honor regalia at graduation, participate in a national student conference, and compete for a prestigious internship scholarship, graduate school scholarships, and best paper awards.
 Local chapters may also apply for activity grants (up to $2000) to help fund special events and activities on campus.

-Undergraduates must be at least juniors who have completed at least ten semester-credits of work in political science including at least one upper-division course with an average grade of a B or higher in those courses.
+Undergraduates must be junior standng or above and have completed at least ten semester-credits of work in political science.
+One of these courses must be upper-division, and they must maintain an average grade of a B or higher in all political science courses.
 They must have achieved an overall GPA of 3.23 for juniors and 3.273 for seniors.
 Students need not be political science majors to qualify for membership.

-To apply, complete the Application Form and return to the Political Science main office.
+To become a member of the OSU chapter of Pi Sigma Alpha, complete the Application Form and return to the Political Science main office.